Alcohol Producers Tout Wellness Benefits. Health Experts Say Don't Swallow Claims

 Chris Gerling, a researcher with the Department of Food Science at Cornell University, is skeptical.
 "People who have really good data would usually trumpet that from the hills.
 People who have that information and can make a chart would show you a chart," says Gerling, who specializes in wine and distilled spirits.

-Furthermore, he points to studies that show one would need to consume anywhere from 505 to 2,762 liters of red wine a day (that's anywhere from 673 to 3,682 standard-sized bottles) in order to meet the recommended 1g per day dosage of resveratrol, which some claim boosts heart health.
+Furthermore, he points to studies that show one would need to consume anywhere from 505 to 2,762 liters of red wine a day (that's anywhere from 673 to 3,682 standard-size bottles) to meet the recommended 1g per day dosage of resveratrol, which some claim boosts heart health.

 Fucito, the alcohol addiction researcher, adds, "I think that when you make these other health claims, you're potentially trying to attract people to use your product, and encourage them that the use is somehow safer.
 What that can end up doing is helping people justify that they can drink more of something."

-Shana Clarke is a freelance wine, sake and cocktail journalist who regularly contributes to Wine Enthusiast, Fortune and Hemispheres, and is the wine editor for inside.com.
+Shana Clarke is a freelance wine, sake and cocktail journalist who regularly contributes to Wine Enthusiast, Fortune and Hemispheres and is the wine editor for inside.com.
 Follow her on Twitter and Instagram at @ShanaSpeaksWine and see more of her work on www.shanaspeakswine.com.